Who Owns Intellectual Property?

 This means that someone else cannot publish a copy of your book as their own or that another company cannot steal your proprietary software to improve their own market competitiveness.

 However, intellectual property laws aren’t always straightforward.

 Who owns work created by an employee of a company?
 Who owns a published article that heavily relies on an interview of another person?

-Navigating intellectual property laws means understanding what is and isn’t protect, as well as what you can do to protect yourself.
+Navigating intellectual property laws means understanding what is and isn’t protected, as well as what you can do to protect yourself.